Structural problems in 1940s-60s houses may include undersized framing, inadequate bracing, and unsafe chimneys.

 Retrofitting bracing to resist earthquakes is a good thing to do.
 BRANZ has a bulletin outlining how to upgrade piled foundations.
 BRANZ research has also confirmed the effectiveness of simple retrofit solutions to strengthen foundations of existing houses on sloping hillsides.

-As part of a renovation project, the condition of chimneys should be assessed to ensure that they are structurally sound (brick and mortar condition, absence of cracks and so on,) and safe if the fireplaces are to be used (Figure 1).
+As part of a renovation project, the condition of chimneys should be assessed to ensure that they are structurally sound (brick and mortar condition, absence of cracks and so on) (Figure 1).

-Removal of a building element such as an unsound chimney does not require a building consent (as a result of changes brought in by the Building Amendment Act 2013).
+Removal of a building element such as an unsound chimney does not require a building consent.
 This exemption is limited to any building up to 3 storeys high as long as the removal does not aﬀect the primary structure, any speciﬁed system or any ﬁre separation (which includes ﬁrewalls protecting other property).

 Any repair work that is necessary – for example, making good the gaps left in a roof after chimney removal – can also be done without a consent.